 Area 2 – Recreation and Community Development

-Area 3 – Transportation and Utilities, Clerks, Solicitors, CY-Planning & Development, Building Standards and Community Standards
+Area 3 – Transportation and Construction, Clerks, Solicitors, Planning & Development, Building Standards and Community Standards

 Area 5 – Parks, Facilities and Fleet